 MELISSA BLOCK, HOST:

-It's time for our regular Friday conversation with our political commentators and we begin by talking about this apology last night.
-President Obama apologizing to Americans who are losing their current health insurance despite his repeated promises that if people like their healthcare plan, they can keep it, period.
+It's time for our regular Friday conversation with our political commentators, and we begin by talking about this apology last nigh -.
+President Obama apologizing to Americans who are losing their current health insurance despite his repeated promises that if people like their health care plan, they can keep it, period.
 Here he is on NBC News.